Millet, Francis Davis, b. 1846 d. 1912

 Biographical/Historical Note: Francis Davis Millet (1846-1912) was a painter and muralist from Washington, D.C., New York, N.Y., and England.
 Millet established an artists' colony with close friends John Singer Sargent, Henry James, and Edwin Abbey in the village of Broadway, Worcestershire.
 He played a major role in the founding of the American Federation of the Arts, was extensively involved in the World Columbian Exposition, worked on the Fine Arts Commission in Washington, D.C., during the terms of presidents Theodore Roosevelt and William Howard Taft.
 Millet went down with the Titanic, April 15, 1912.

 Materials filmed on reels 5903-5907 were donated in 1974 by Charles S. Millet, grandnephew of F.D.
 Millet; in 1975 by John A. P. Millet, son of F.D.
 Millet; in 1977 by Frank D. Millet, grandson of F. D. Millet; in 1987 by Joyce A Sharpey-Schafer, granddaughter of Francis Davis Millet; and in 1996 by David M. Emerson, Millet's grand-nephew.
 Charles S. Millet lent material filmed on reels 849 & 1080 in 1974-1976.
 Four photographs on reel 440 were originally placed in AAA's Photographs of Artists Collection One; they were subsequently scanned and placed with the Millet papers.
-Four letters and three envelopes donated 2003 by Frank D. Millet and Millet's granddaughter, Mrs. Josephine Millet Flynn and her husband Harry L. Flynn, and two additional letters donated by Frank D. Millet in 2006, one of which (Oct.
+Four letters and three envelopes donated 2003 by Frank D. Millet II and Millet's granddaughter, Mrs. Josephine Millet Flynn and her husband Harry L. Flynn, and two additional letters donated by Frank D. Millet in 2006, one of which (Oct.
 20, 1887 letter) was lent for filming on reel 5460, frames 422-437, along with a transcript of the letter, by Peter Engstrom in 1998.
+Two additional documents donated 2013 by Francis D. Millet.

 How to Use this Collection